kianwasabi/SunnyBoy/README.md

   <li><a href="#license">License</a></li>
 </ul>
 <h2>Getting Started</h2>
 <p>The "Sunnyboy" Server Application runs on every server instance as long as python3 is installed.
-Therefore, it can be used on a hosted server or a raspberry pi running in your local network. </p>
+Therefore, it can be used on a hosted server in the web or a raspberry pi running in your local network. </p>
 <a href="url"><img src="https://user-images.githubusercontent.com/55065075/216689412-49002b2a-782c-494d-abff-c253f597cb40.png" height="auto" width="500" ></a>
 <h2>Frontend</h2>
 <p>The frontend consists of four routes.<br>